Adventures of the Future-Past (Competition)

 Bikepacking routes are the lifeblood of BIKEPACKING.com.
 They’re why we started this site in the first place, and we take pride in managing the original and most comprehensive network of bikepacking routes on the web.
 Last year, we introduced the Local Overnighter Project to expand this network and open it up to local route creators with unrivaled knowledge of their own backyards.

 Prior to the COVID-19 lockdown, we were planning on having a friendly competition to get people out creating new routes.
 But with the current restrictions, we’re advising folks to stay home, reflect on past trips, and dream about new ones.
-To expand on this, we’ve partnered with Swift Industries to help celebrate their annual Solstice Campout in the form of The Great Solstice Camp-in.
-Part of this festival (many more details to come) is a call for entries to help create route options for our routes network, Local Overnighter Project, and the Swift Campout coming in September.
+To expand on this, we’ve partnered with Swift Industries to help celebrate their annual Solstice Campout in other ways.
+Part of this is a call for entries to help create route options for our routes network, Local Overnighter Project, and the Swift Campout coming in September.
 Find complete details below.

 Local Overnighters and Weekend Routes